← All Neighbourhood Guides

 The closest comparable neighbourhood in Etobicoke: similar detached housing stock, family-oriented character, and large lots.
 Humber Valley Village benefits from the Humber River ravine and a slightly more refined character; prices typically run $1.5M to $3M+.
 More polished than Markland Wood but also more expensive for equivalent lot sizes.

-Markland Wood: golf course setting, lower prices.
+Markland Wood: golf course setting, more accessible prices.
 Humber Valley Village: ravine living, more prestige.

 The premium comparison for Etobicoke buyers.
-The Kingsway offers a walkable village strip, closer subway access (Royal York Station), and a higher prestige address with prices typically $2M to $5M+.
+The Kingsway offers a walkable village strip, closer subway access (Royal York and Old Mill Stations on Line 2), and a higher-prestige address with prices typically $2M to $5M+.
 Buyers who want more urban amenities and can stretch the budget choose The Kingsway; buyers who want more lot for the dollar choose Markland Wood.

 Markland Wood: more lot for the price.
 The Kingsway: village retail, subway proximity, prestige address.

-Immediately north of Markland Wood along the Highway 400 corridor.
+North of Markland Wood, near the Highway 401/427 area.
 Richview is generally more affordable ($900K to $1.5M), less distinguished in character, and without the golf course defining feature.
 A practical step-down for buyers who want Etobicoke suburban without the Markland Wood price point.
-Less tree canopy and fewer premium positions than Markland Wood.

 Richview: more affordable entry.
 Markland Wood: more established, golf course character, better premium positions.